Meet our Team

 Lydia Simaloi

-She is first wife to Kingirri Mpaira She speaks very good English and has no children and is co wife with Fridah.
-The baby on her lap is Fridah's daughter
+She is the first wife of Kingirri Mpaira.
+Fluent in English, she has no children of her own and shares her role with Fridah.
+The baby on her lap is Fridah's daughter.

 Maggie Muteki